dogsbodytech/dbt-lambda-functions/README.md

 - You now need to go set it up in the API gateway...

 ### Coding
+To include the modules from the includes directory you probbaly want to run `export PYTHONPATH=./:./includes/` from within the repo.

 We try not to use modules that are not part of the standard Python standard library (so far so good).

 Some additional modules are included by AWS which can be used.